 The Achaemenid army greatly relied on archers.
 An anecdote reported by Herodotus says that when the Persians discharged their arrows at the Battle of Thermopylae, they obscured the light of the sun.
 The skill of the Achaemenid archers passed on to the Parthians and the Sassanids.

 Relief on the column erected by Emperor Trajan to celebrate his victories.
 It shows a fight between Romans and Dacians.
 The Romans are helped by a German warrior with a club and by a group of archers.
-These came from Syria or other regions bordering on Persia, as the three palm trees behind them and their costumes indicate
+The latter came from Syria or other countries bordering on Persia, as the three palm trees behind them and their costumes indicate

 Apollo and Artemis were very often portrayed by Greek sculptors with the bow they used to hunt.
 Eros threw arrows to make people fall in love.
 At war however the Greeks (and the Macedonians of Alexander the Great) were mainly equipped with spears, spikes and a short sword.
 Roman legionaries used javelins, a short sword and a dagger.
 Trajan's Column is a monument similar to the Apadana in the sense that it accurately depicts the Romans at war, as the Apadana depicts the Persians celebrating their king.